LeafyOtter/advent_of_code_2021/README.md

 Day 5 : Rolled a 3.
 Assembly will be fun honestly :)
 (I won't do day 4 and day 5 on time, cause i spend too much time on day 3.
 I'll allocate some time after i've done the problem of the day)
 Day 6 : Rolled a 9.
 Never programmed in functionnal, will be fun.
+Day 7 : ROlled a 13 again.
+Let's go.

 ---